perceptiveshawty/perceptiveshawty.github.io/content/posts/knowledgedistillation.md

 +++
 author = "Sachin Chanchani"
-title = "Self-knowledge distillation with dropout" date = "2022-11-16T17:13:06-06:00"
-description = "Self-knowledge distillation with no add'l cost" tags = [
+title = "Split your deep learning architecture into an ensemble" date = "2022-11-16T17:13:06-06:00" description = "Self-knowledge distillation with no add'l cost" tags = [